rclascano14/Credit_Risk_Analysis/README.md

 My results consist and can be observed through the following 4 Deliverables:

-I will do so through the following 4 Deliverables:

 ### Deliverable 1: Use Resampling Models to Predict Credit Risk

 #### RandomOverSampler Model